Avnet/Fujikura-beamforming/README.md

 3.9.13](https://www.python.org/downloads/release/python-3913/), but
 earlier/later releases may also work.

+Before continuing, it is important that the ["Microsoft C++ Build Tools"](https://visualstudio.microsoft.com/visual-cpp-build-tools/) are installed,

-After installing Python, the following commands are needed to install the support libraries that are being used:
+After installing Python and the C++ build tools, the following commands are needed to install the support libraries that are being used:

 > py -m pip install --user --upgrade pip